 We hope you found this guide on how to recognize pain in dogs helpful.
 Make sure to contact a veterinarian immediately if you notice any of the dog pain symptoms we covered in this guide.
 This is an important step towards resolving pain and promoting better health in your pup!

 Need urgent care for your pup?
 Sploot Veterinary Care is here to help.
-Whether you suspect that your dog is sick or has an injury that needs urgent care, contact our team today for questions or for arranging an urgent intake appointment.
-We offer daily appointment availability, 365 days a year, from 10 am to 10 pm across all of our Sploot pet clinics
+Whether you suspect that your dog is sick or has an injury that needs urgent care, contact our team today for questions or for arranging an urgent appointment or an urgent drop-off.
+We offer daily appointment availability, 365 days a year, with extended vet clinic hours across all of our Sploot pet clinics

 As always, we're with you every pounce of the way!